Optimizing resource efficiencies for scalable full-stack quantum computers: COUNTING QUBITS AND GATES FOR LEVELS OF CONCATENATED ERROR CORRECTION

-where the $\simeq$ indicates the approximations and assumptions made in the previous paragraphs.
+where $\simeq$ indicates the approximations and assumptions made in the previous paragraphs.

-This gives us a useful intuitive rule for a quantum computer with error correction: The number of physical gates in parallel after $k\geq 1$ levels of concatenations is about the same for any algorithm, so long as the algorithm is using nearly all the logical qubits in the quantum computer at nearly all time steps, with measurements of logical qubits remaining rare during the calculation \cite{physical-measurements}.
+This gives us a useful intuitive rule for a quantum computer with error correction: The number of physical gates in parallel after $k\geq 1$ levels of concatenations is about the same for any algorithm, so long as the algorithm is using nearly all the logical qubits in the quantum computer in nearly all time-steps, with measurements of logical qubits remaining rare during the calculation \cite{physical-measurements}.
 The number of each type of physical gates is then approximately given by Eq.~(\ref{Eq:approx_gate_numbers_from_QL}).